rzbz/Dear-ReGui/README.md

 ```

 ### Exploits
-Using this on executors only requires a loadstring.
-Reference detections have been mitigated using cloneref which compatibility is checked, \
+Reference detections have been mitigated using **cloneref** which compatibility is checked, \
-if support is not found, for example using this in studio, you are still able to use it.
+if support is not found, for example using this in _studio_, you are still able to use it.

 ```lua
 local ImGui = loadstring(game:HttpGet('https://github.com/depthso/Roblox-ImGUI/raw/main/ImGui.lua'))()